 Research suggests that in most families in this country, parents will be involved in helping students make this final decision — and students welcome some parental input.
 We’ve suggested in earlier posts some approaches to help your student face this decision dilemma and some things to do once the decision is made.
 We’d like to suggest here that you not only support your student in making this decision, but also that you encourage them to take the leap and make that final decision.

 You and your student have probably made multiple pro/con lists.
 You’ve considered location, majors, college reputation, class sizes, athletics or extracurricular activities, social life, graduation rates, employment rates, housing options, special features of interest — music, drama, sports, clubs, and finally carefully considered your student’s financial aid offer and total cost.
 Your student has tuned in to their ”gut reaction” — often the final deciding factor for many students.

 In spite of all of the careful considerations and weighing of options, your student still hesitates to make that final decision.
 It is such a big decision.

-Remind your student of important decisions she has made in the past.
-Remind your student to listen both to her head and to her heart.
-Remind your student that she has gathered a ton of information about the school.
-Remind your student that her college experience is ultimately going to be about her attitude and actions no matter where she goes.
-And finally, remind your student that nothing is truly final – there is always the escape hatch of a college transfer.
-(Hopefully, she may never transfer, but knowing that it is an option may take pressure off of this decision.)
+Remind your student of important decisions they have made in the past.
+Remind your student to listen both to their head and heart.
+Remind your student that they have gathered a ton of information about the school.
+Remind your student that their college experience is ultimately going to be about their attitude and actions no matter where they go.
+And finally, remind your student that nothing is truly final — there is always the escape hatch of a college transfer.
+(Hopefully, they may never transfer, but knowing that it is an option may take pressure off of this decision.)

 Then encourage your student to take action and make the decision.
 Take the leap.

-Give your student room to make his own decision about where he will spend the next four years, but encourage him to take the leap and make the decision as soon as he can.
+Give your student room to make their own decision about where they will spend the next four years, but encourage them to take the leap and make the decision as soon as they can.
 Then find a way to celebrate together!